connery-io/postgresql/README.md

-# PostgreSQL
+# Database Agent (PostgreSQL)

-Connery plugin to chat with a PostgreSQL database.
+AI agent that helps you to chat with and selectively update a PostgreSQL database.

 ## Actions